 The History and Philosophy Department at TROY boasts a qualified faculty who offers a wide array of courses spanning the entire historical experience.
 The faculty is dedicated to developing within students the skills of critical thinking and rigorous research through the study of past human endeavor.
-Our professors insist on high standards so that our students can develop and graduate with skills that will enable them to excel in a myriad of future endeavors.
+Our professors insist on high standards so that students can develop and graduate with skills that will enable them to excel in a myriad of future ventures.

 TROY's history professors are qualified scholars committed to publishing in their fields and imparting their expertise to students taking their classes.
 They publish meaningful articles in prestigious journals and provide editing services and expertise for them, too.
 Our faculty has produced books published by the world's best academic presses, including Cambridge University Press, Ohio State University Press, Praeger, University of Alabama Press, and University Press of Kansas.
 Click here to see a list of our faculty with links to individual pages that detail our research interests.

 Many of TROY's history students participate alongside faculty in the school's History Club and in its chapter of the Phi Alpha Theta History Honors Society.
 The latter sponsors and annually publishes The Alexandrian, a journal of student publications in history and philosophy.
 Among many other public events in which the Department participates, we annually host the McPherson-Mitchell Lecture on Southern History at the Troy campus.
-Moreover, in 2002, Dothan Campus created The Wiregrass Archives to identify, preserve, and make available to researchers the records and papers of enduring value that document the history and development of the Wiregrass region of Alabama, Georgia, and Florida.
-Our faculty has also been widely involved with student organizations such as the International Student Cultural Organization (ISCO), NAACP, Philosophy Society, and Debate Club.
+The Dothan campus is home to the Wiregrass Archives, where faculty identify, preserve, and make available to researchers the records and papers of enduring value that document the history and development of the Wiregrass region of Alabama, Georgia, and Florida.
+Our faculty has also been widely involved with other student organizations such as the International Student Cultural Organization (ISCO), NAACP, Philosophy Society, and Debate Club.

 Allen E. Jones, Ph.D.